Reporters cleared in Thai navy defamation case

 Szep and another Reuters journalist, Andrew R.C.
 Marshall, won a Pulitzer prize in 2014 for a year-long series of stories on the Rohingya written from Myanmar, Thailand and Malaysia.

-Thailand this year cracked down on the people smugglers and traffickers who preyed on the Rohingya as they fled poverty and persecution in Myanmar through neighboring Thailand.
+Thailand this year cracked down on the people smugglers and traffickers who preyed on the Rohingya as they fled poverty and persecution in Myanmar through neighbouring Thailand.

 Thai authorities have indicted 72 people, including 15 state officials, over suspected links to trafficking in what police said was their biggest investigation of people smuggling.